 While the jury is still out on whether or not AI will replace jobs in many industries, Edmund doesn’t believe that it will impact procurement negatively.
 He designed Bid Ops to streamline the most tedious part of the process so you can focus on what’s important—building relationships with potential buyers.
 Edmund points out that human interaction will always be a necessity.
 After all, AI can’t build and foster relationships like a human.
 You don’t want AI to fumble what could be a long-term strategic partnership.

-Listen to this episode of the Negotiations Ninja podcast to hear Edmund’s story and what he believes the future of artificial intelligence looks like in the world of procurement.
+Listen to this episode of the Negotiations Ninja podcast to learn more about cognitive bias what Edmund believes the future of artificial intelligence looks like in the world of procurement.